 The two important fields are version and link, you can disregard all other fields in the JSON.

 The checksum is a sha1 hash of the file in the link.
-Make sure to verify the checksum matches for security and reliability reason.
+Make sure to verify the checksum matches for security and reliability reasons.

 X-Device-Key-0:eth0